A Gromov-Witten theory for simple normal-crossing pairs without log geometry: Polynomiality

 We first consider the case when $m_-=0$, namely, there are only positive contact orders.
 In this case, we write for the corresponding moduli space of relative orbifold stable maps to $(\X,\D)$ where the contact orders are given by $\vec k$.
 We consider the forgetful map

 \begin{thm} For $m_-=0$ and $r$ sufficiently large, genus $0$ Gromov-Witten invariant of $\X_{\D,r}$ is independent of $r$.
 Genus $g>0$ Gromov-Witten invariant of $\X_{\D, r}$ is a polynomial in $r$.
 Furthermore, the constant term of the polynomial is the corresponding relative Gromov-Witten invariant of $(\X,\D)$.
-More precisely,
+More precisely, we have the following results at the cycle level.

 and